 The logistics of the siege often fail to convince, as the cultists are pretty inept at coming up with a plan, and the wounded protagonists often loudly discuss their strategy for any cultist who may be alertly paying attention to hear.
 The villains also really boil down to caricature baddies.
 They cackle wickedly and grimace and gesture threateningly, while Claire floods the scenes with exposition.
 Man does she like to give speeches.

 The plus side of the exposition is that we do get a very good sense of what the cult is up to.
-And, the name of the title is earned, in a wonderfully twisted turn.
+A wonderfully twisted turn delivers the title of the film.
 There is a sexy/cringy big moment at the climax of the movie that puts its mark on this film.
 It actually works, while being very wrong in a very icky way.
 You can’t not watch the moment, it is nasty and is very much in keeping with the movie.

 Night of the Bastards is pure B-movie fare, and proudly so.
 The poster pretty much announces that.
-The acting is over-the-top, bordering on ridiculous, with every actor trying to chew up the screen when they have the chance.
+The acting is over-the-top, bordering on ridiculous.
+Every actor tries to chew up the screen when they have the chance.
 The characters needed some strategic coaching.
-The cultists did not take advantage of their superior numbers and the defenders did not take advantage of their superior defensive position.
-In a way, all the characters manage to stumble together and made a mess of things.
+The cultists did not take advantage of their superior numbers.
+But subsequently, the defenders did not take advantage of their superior defensive position either.
+In a way, all the characters manage to stumble together and make a mess of things.